Purson (band)

-Purson was an English psychedelic rock band from London, England, founded by Rosalie Cunningham.
+Purson were an English psychedelic rock band from London, England, founded by Rosalie Cunningham.
 Purson formed after Cunningham disbanded her previous project Ipso Facto.
 They were signed with Spinefarm.
 Cunningham described their sound as "vaudeville carny psych".

 Career

-The band name has its origins in demonology, in which Purson is one of the Kings of Hell.
+The band name has its origins in demonology, in which Purson is one of the kings of Hell.
 Cunningham wanted to name the band after a god.
 After not finding any god-like names that they liked, they searched in the names of demons or devils.

 Purson appeared at the 2012 edition of Roadburn Festival.